KernFerm/network-info/README.md

+- ##   there are no issues with this game , if you want to FORK it GO FORK IT!!!!
+- ##   make account to FORK REPO

 # Network Information Batch Script

 This is a simple batch script for Windows that displays all current TCP/IP network configuration values and refreshes Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) settings.